jz3216/gen_primers/README.md

+##gen_primers

 	convert AA sequence to primer DNA sequences with barcodes preceeding mutated positions

-usage:
+#usage:
-just run gen_primers.py with the files codons and input.fasta present in the same folder.
+	just run gen_primers.py with the files *codons* and *input.fasta* present in the same folder.